p0bailey/ansible-postgresql/README.md

     dbname: vagrant #change this!
     dbuser: vagrant #change this!
     dbpassword: vagrant #change this!
-    #Authorized subnet or ip, in case of signle ip use /32 notation.
+    #Authorized subnet or IP; in case of single IP use /32 notation.
     auth_ip: 192.168.56.0/24
     #Defaults
     postgres_home: /var/lib/pgsql/